-(1) Disclosure of Benefit Received from Contract.
-Any employee who has, or obtains any benefit from, any [State] contract with a business in which the employee has a financial interest shall report such benefit to the [Ethics Commission]; provided, however, this Section shall not apply to a contract with a business where the employee's interest in the business has been placed in a disclosed blind trust.
+(1) Disclosure of Material Financial Interest Received from Contract.
+A Procurement Participant must fully disclose any Material Financial Interest that the Procurement Participant, or any person associated with the Procurement Participant, has in any existing or prospective [State] contract.
+Such disclosure must be made to the contracting agency [or the Ethics Commission].
+The disclosure shall be open to inspection by the public.

-(2) Failure to Disclose Benefit Received.
-Any employee who knows or should have known of such benefit, and fails to report such benefit to the [Ethics Commission], is in breach of the ethical standards of this Section.
+(2) Failure to Disclose Material Financial Interest.
+Any Procurement Participant who knows or should have known of such Material Financial Interest, and fails to disclose the Material Financial Interest from the existing or prospective contract to the contracting agency [or the Ethics Commission] in writing as soon as practicable, but no later than 30 days of when they knew or should have known of the Material Financial Interest received or to be received, is in breach of the ethical standards of this Section.

 (3) Notice.
-Notice of this requirement shall be provided in accordance with regulations promulgated by the [Ethics Commission].
+Notice of this requirement shall be provided in accordance with applicable regulations.

-R12-205.02 "Benefit" Defined.

-A [State] employee receives a benefit for purposes of the disclosure requirement of Section 12-205 (Employee Disclosure Requirement) of the [State] Procurement Code when a [State] contract is awarded to a business in which such employee has a financial interest and the contract exceeds [$100,000].

-Editorial Note: The contract amount in this Section may vary with the size of the jurisdiction adopting this Regulation.

-R12-205.03 Disclosure Requirement.
+R12-204.01 Disclosure Requirement.

-The disclosure required by Section 12-205 (Employee Disclosure Requirement) of the [State] Procurement Code shall be made to the [Ethics Commission] within [30] days after the [State] employee has actual or constructive notice of a benefit received or to be received.
+The disclosure required by Section 12-205 (Procurement Participant Disclosure Requirement) of the [State] Procurement Code shall be made to the Procurement Officer and be made a part of the appropriate procurement file within [30] days after the Procurement Participant has actual or constructive notice of a benefit received or to be received.
 Such disclosure shall be made in a written report which sets forth:

-(a) the name of the [State] employee and the name of the business involved;
+(a) the name of the Procurement Participant and the name of the business involved;

 (b) the name of the governmental body with which the business has a contract;